TheLastGimbus/Roll-API/DIY.md

 I glued the Raspberry Pi Zero W at the top, together with a camera

 For "the thing where the dice will roll inside", I got myself a white paper cup, so it's a nice **clean** background.
-I was heavily inspired by [Mark Fickett's project](http://www.markfickett.com/stuff/artPage.php?id=389) - he actually did *much more* complicated things, you can check it out!
+I was heavily inspired by @markfickett's [D20 Roll Fairness project](http://www.markfickett.com/stuff/artPage.php?id=389) - he actually did *much more* complicated things, you can check it out!

 **Inside** the cup, I've put 2 LEDs that will illuminate the dice when pictures are taken.